-Call for proposals – Working Internationally grant programme
+Applications now closed – Working Internationally grant programme

-We are offering grants between £1500 - £8000 to support the UK literature sector to work with organisations and individuals in select countries.
+In November we offered grants between £1500 - £8000 to support the UK literature sector to work with organisations and individuals in select countries.

 Why a Working Internationally grant programme?